RM R2 - 13000 Gs / N52

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and very advanced devices.
+- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: